HoaAn22/HoaAn22/README.md

 ## Experience
 - Proficient in programming with Python.
-- Experienced with tools and frameworks like Docker, Git, TensorFlow, etc.
+- Experienced with tools and frameworks like Git, Numpy, Pandas, Docker, Airflow, TensorFlow, etc.

 ## Highlighted Projects
 Here are a few notable projects: